IESE MBA Admissions & COVID-19

 IESE MBA students reflect a wide range of backgrounds.
 We welcome applications from diverse fields including law, medicine, the arts and non-profit organizations.
 Leadership potential and a global mindset are also key attributes.

-Yes, two recommendation letters are required.
-We recommend that one of your letters is from your current employer and the other can be from a former employer or client.
-Both letters should reflect your capacities in the work environment.
-Recommendations from extra-curricular activities such as Volunteer Organizations can also be considered.
+Yes, one recommendation letter is required.
+We recommend the letter be from your current employer.
+This letter should reflect your capacities in the work environment.
+Recommendations from former employers or clients, and extra-curricular activities such as Volunteer Organizations can also be considered.

-Please submit your recommendation letters through the on-line application system.
+Please submit your recommendation letter through the on-line application system.
 Recommendation letters can be submitted in Spanish and/or English.

 If your recommenders are not able to submit your recommendation letter through the on-line application system please let us know at email@example.com